KomMonitor/kommonitor-importer/README.md

 You can download the latest branch directly from GitHub or if you have installed Git in your environment just run `git clone https://github.com/SebaDro/kommonitor-importer.git`.

-After cloning the repository, just run `mvn clean install` from the repositories root directory to build the whole project from source.
+After cloning the repository, just run `mvn clean install` from the repository's root directory to build the whole project from source.

 ## Configuration